zowe/docs-site/docs/user-guide/cli-installcli.md

 Use the following procedure to install Zowe CLI from a download package:

-1. Navigate to [Zowe Downloads](https://www.zowe.org/download.html) and click the **Zowe vNext CLI Core** button.
+1. Navigate to [Download Zowe](https://www.zowe.org/download.html) and click the **Zowe vNext CLI Core** button.

 2. Read the End User License Agreement for Zowe and click **I agree** to download the core package.

-    `zowe-cli-package-next-2021MMDD.zip` is downloaded to your computer (where MMDD indicates the month and day of the build).
+    `zowe-cli-package-next-2022MMDD.zip` is downloaded to your computer (where MMDD indicates the month and day of the build).

-3. **(Optional)** Navigate to [Zowe Downloads](https://www.zowe.org/download.html) and click the **Zowe vNext CLI Plugins** button to download the plugins.
+3. **(Optional)** Navigate to [Download Zowe](https://www.zowe.org/download.html) and click the **Zowe vNext CLI Plugins** button to download the plugins.

 4. **(Optional)** Read the End User License Agreement for Zowe plugins and click **I agree** to download the plugins package.

-    `zowe-cli-plugins-next-2021MMDD.zip` is downloaded to your computer (where MMDD indicates the month and day of the build).
+    `zowe-cli-plugins-next-2022MMDD.zip` is downloaded to your computer (where MMDD indicates the month and day of the build).

 5. Unzip the contents of `zowe-cli-package-next-2021MMDD.zip` (and optionally `zowe-cli-plugins-2021MMDD.zip`) to a working directory.